crypticalfish86/C-Testing-Playground/README.md

     This is a short interactive text chat and my first attempt at programming using a 3 dimensional matrix as well as my first time attempting to make an interactive console based program.

+2.Decrypt_me:
+    This is a short attempt to decrypt a file in C using a txt file in the form of the phonetic alphabet, this was my first attempt in trying to read a seperate file in C and modify its contents

 Thankyou for visiting my repository ^^,
 By Jace Weerawardena